 As explained above, an oligopolist faces a kinked demand curve because he faces competition from other oligopolists.
 Suppose oligopolist A increases his price above the equilibrium price, but the other oligopolists do not increase their prices.
 So, the consumers flock to the other oligopolists in the market to buy lower-priced goods.
 Thus, at higher prices, Oligopolist A faces an elastic demand curve and loses business.

 The exact opposite thing happens when Oligopolist A decreases his price below the equilibrium price.
 The other oligopolists follow his pricing decision.
 Each oligopolist, thus, matches his competitor's price.
 So, consumer demand for each oligopolist's product becomes less elastic.
 The kinked demand theory thus illustrates the high interdependence level of oligopolistic firms.

-We know that firms in perfectly competitive markets maximize profits by equating their marginal cost and marginal revenue.
-The same profit-maximizing condition holds for firms in oligopolistic markets too.
+We know that firms in perfectly competitive markets maximise profits by equating their marginal cost and marginal revenue.
+The same profit-maximising condition holds for firms in oligopolistic markets too.

 For perfectly competitive firms, any change in the marginal cost or marginal revenue is adjusted by a corresponding change in the price/quantity of the product.
 The same, however, cannot be done for oligopolistic firms.
 Due to the "kink" in their demand curves, the marginal cost curve or marginal revenue curve could change without changing the price/quantity of the product.